 Medical Editor: John P. Cunha, DO, FACOEP

-Sprintec (norgestimate and ethinyl estradiol) is used as contraception to prevent pregnancy.
+Sprintec (norgestimate and ethinyl estradiol) is a combination of the female hormones estrogen and progesterone used as contraception to prevent pregnancy.
 It is also used to treat severe acne.
-Sprintec is a combination of the hormones estrogen and progesterone.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, headache, stomach cramping/bloating, dizziness, vaginal discomfort/irritation, increased vaginal fluids, or breast tenderness/enlargement.
+Sprintec is available in generic form.
+Common side effects of Sprintec include nausea (especially when you first start taking Sprintec), vomiting, headache, stomach cramping/bloating, changes in weight or appetite, dizziness, vaginal discomfort/irritation/itching, increased vaginal discharge, breast tenderness/enlargement, nipple discharge, freckles or darkening of facial skin, increased hair growth, loss of scalp hair, problems with contact lenses, or decreased sex drive.
 Acne may improve or get worse.
-Bleeding between periods (spotting) or missed/irregular periods may occur, especially during the first few months of use.
+Bleeding between menstrual periods (spotting) or missed/irregular periods may occur, especially during the first few months of use.

 Sprintec is a 28-day regimen of tablets, with 21 days of active (containing hormones) tablets, and 7 days of inert tablets, taken as prescribed.
 Sprintec may interact with phenylbutazone, St. John's wort, antibiotics, seizure medicines, barbiturates, or HIV medicines.
 Some drugs can make ethinyl estradiol and norgestimate less effective, which may result in pregnancy.
 Discuss all medications you are taking with your doctor.
 Sprintec must not be used during pregnancy.
 This medication passes into breast milk, may affect milk production, and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.